The House is on summer break, scheduled to return Sept. 15

 Madam Speaker, the third petition zeroes in on the issue of forced organ harvesting and trafficking in the context of Bill S-204, a bill that has just passed second reading stage in the Senate and will now be considered by the justice and human rights committee.

 The petitioners are calling on all parliamentarians in this and the other place to work to get Bill S-204 passed as quickly as possible.
-This bill would make it a criminal offence for a person to go abroad and receive an organ that has been taken without the consent of the person who the organ came from.
+This bill would make it a criminal offence for a person to go abroad and receive an organ that has been taken without the consent of the person from whom the organ came.

 Human Organ TraffickingPetitionsRoutine Proceedings